 2 or more | 10.5 - 35 |

-In cases involving a benefit exceeding $100,000, probation is unavailable.
+In cases involving a benefit exceeding $100,000, probation is not available.
 A mandatory prison sentence applies.

 In addition to prison time, substantial fines and surcharges are also possible.
 These can add up to $150,000 or more.